davidsun0/jclass/README.md

 ## Current Status

 jclass is in its still in development.
-The API is not yet stable.
+The API is mostly stable, but there may be more symbols exported in the future.
+For that reason, do not `(:use :jclass)` in your packages.

+### Planned Feature: Bytecode Offsets

+In their raw form, these attributes work with bytecode offsets.
+The bytecode layer makes calculating offsets easy with the `label` pseudoinstruction.

+- [ ] Code attribute
+- [ ] StackMapTable attribute
+- [ ] LineNumberTable attribute
+- [ ] LocalVariableTable attribute
+- [ ] LocalVariableTypeTable attribute
+- [ ] RuntimeVisibleTypeAnnotations attribute
+- [ ] RuntimeInvisibleTypeAnnotations attribute

-### Implemented Structures
+### Implemented Structures by JVM Spec Section

 - [X] 4.1 The ClassFile Structure
 - [X] 4.4 The Constant Pool